Lestes dryas: Identification

 Like the other members of the genus Lestes, both sexes of L. dryas have largely metallic green bodies with a bronze iridescence.
 They usually rest with their wings half spread.
-L.dryas is very similar in appearance to the emerald damselfly Lestes sponsa and care must be taken to tell the two species apart.
+L. dryas is very similar in appearance to the emerald damselfly Lestes sponsa and care must be taken to tell the two species apart.

 The male has blue eyes.
-Powder blue pruinescence develops on the front and end of the abdomen, the pronotum and the sides of the thorax.
+Powder blue pruinescence develops on the damselflies as they age.
 However all Lestes are very similar in appearance and it is the shape and colour of the anal appendage that is characteristic.
 The anal appendages in L. dryas and L. sponsa are black whilst in the other European Lestes they are white or light coloured.
 L. dryas and L. sponsa have slightly different shaped appendages as show in the photographs.

 The female has a more robust abdomen than the male.
 She has no blue colouration on her body and has brown to green eyes.
 Females have beige underparts.

 Habitat and distribution

 L. dryas is found in a band around the world from 40° north to 60° north across central Europe and Asia from France to the Pacific and across North America.
 L. dryas is the only Lestes that occurs in Europe and in North America.
 Around the Mediterranean it is found at altitude.
 It is found in still, shallow water in well vegetated ditches, ponds, bogs and lakes.
 It can be found near the coast in slightly brackish water.
 It is widespread in Europe but is never as common as L. sponsa.

 It was believed to be extinct in Britain before being rediscovered in 1983.
 Since then it has been found at several sites in south-east England.
-They breed mainly round the Thames Estuary and in a few inland lakes in Norfolk and Ireland.
+They breed mainly around the Thames Estuary and in a few inland lakes in Norfolk and Ireland.